SuyeshBadge/fixin5mins/memory-bank/progress.md

    - Random data image generation for sample content (NEW)
    - Red quote template with cream background for motivational content (NEW)
    - Self-love gradient template with modern design for self-care content (NEW)
+   - Motivation-accent template with highlighted words for bold motivational content (NEW)

 4. **Examples**:
    - Simple usage example